Important Updates & Information

 How does Distance Learning work at Wexford University?

-Distance Learning is learning that takes place away from a traditional classroom.
+Distance Learning takes place away from a traditional classroom.
 It is communication between the student and faculty that occurs electronically (online, discussion groups, forums, telephone, etc).
-When you become a student of Wexford University, you are approved to access the student-to-instructor system (LMS – Learning Management System) that we use.
+When you become a student of Wexford University, you are given access to the student-to-instructor system (LMS – Learning Management System).
 This enables you to work with your Faculty Mentor and communicate with fellow students to complete your course requirements from the comfort of your home or office, or where ever you decide to study and learn.

 Do I have to attend any physical classes?